 Director Susan Seidelman took one of her 75 year old mother's short stories ( Florence Seidelman) and adapted it to the screen.
 The result is

-a comedy-drama that is both entertaining
+a comedy-drama that is both entertaining and at times poignant.

-more of the drama and bigger laughs.
+Tighter writing could have brought out much more of the drama and bigger laughs.
 Even with these flaws, Boynton Beach is an enjoyable diversion.

 Their stories are portrayed by an excellent cast of veterans including: Joe Bologna, Dyan Cannon, Sally Kellerman, Mal Z. Lawrence, Michael Nouri, Renee Taylor and Brenda Vaccaro.
 It is a little unnerving to see these folks after not viewing them for some years.
 I was taken aback by Dyan Cannon's collagen-infused new lips.
 Len Cariou and Joe Bologna steal the film.
 After this movie, younger folks will be looking at those who live in an active-adult community with a new sense of discovery.